 At PBF, we mainly want to test existing patches.
 Feel free to write and submit pull requests, if you have questions, feel free to contact us in the Mattermost channel.

 Write or translate new documentation

 Anyone who can not or does not want to program and does not want to test patches is still welcome to the PBF.
-You do not have to write every line of code, but can create new documentation, like the Joomla!
-Translate documentation (JDocs).
+You do not have to write code, but can create new documentation, or is welcome to translate the Joomla! documentation (JDocs).
 JDocs is the official manual and project documentation.
 Many articles are only available in English so far.
 Click here to find out how to become a translator .
-If you have any questions, please contact the Glip Chatroom .
+If you have any questions, please contact the us in the Mattermost channel.